 When growing Fenugreek, you can supplement your regular indoor ceiling lighting with a desk lamp for a few hours per day after you peel the cover if you’d like to see juicier, lusher leaves for aesthetic reasons!
 This addition would let those leaves bush out a bit more and also help loosen the seed hulls if you don’t like those!

-I harvested my fenugreek greens on day 12 and they were about 5 inches tall.
+I harvested my Fenugreek greens on day 10 and they were almost 5 inches tall.
 As you can see, I got a nice lush & tall harvest.
-They really could be harvested a bit sooner, at the recommended day 10 or when they reach about 4 inches tall.

 If you find you can’t use all of your fresh Fenugreek microgreens right away, you can freeze or dry them for later use!
 To freeze, simply place your harvested microgreens in a tupperware or a baggie (like the Stasher bag!) and store in the freezer for later use in smoothies, stir fries, or curries!
 To dry, spread your microgreens on a sheet and bake at the lowest temperature setting for 20 minutes.
 Then mix into sauces, use for tea, or sprinkle on top of dishes as a curry-like spice!